-Year Group Christianity In Depth World Religion Panoramic Unit 5 The Life of Jesus Judaism Worship 6 Jesus' Teachings and their Influence Today Sikhism Sacraments/Rites of Passage 7 Salvation Islam Love versus Prejudice and Discrimination 8 The Nature of God Hinduism Poverty and Injustice
+Year Grou Christianity In Depth World Religion Panoramic Unit р 5 The Life of Jesus Judaism Worship 6 Jesus' Teachings and their Influence Today Sikhism Sacraments/Rites of Passage 7 Salvation Islam Love versus Prejudice and Discrimination 8 The Nature of God The History of Christianity Hinduism Poverty and Injustice

 Students are encouraged to explore their opinions, feelings and emotions towards religious experience and practice as well as ethical issues.
 Activities can range from group or paired activities, discussions and debates, problem-solving, creative work and drama, although this list is by no means exhaustive.
-Most lessons have an active element built in to encourage children to move around the room and interact with each other in some way.
-Tasks are usually differentiated by outcome and become increasingly complex as students work through them.
+Many lessons have an active element built in to encourage children to move around the room and interact with each other in some way.
+Tasks are adapted to ensure they are accessible to all.

 The assessment process has rigour and demonstrates progression based on knowledge and understanding of core religious concepts.
-Six key skills have been identified within the RE curriculum: knowledge and understanding, comparison, expressing opinion, making connections, analysis of texts and evaluation of different ideas and opinions.
+Five key skills have been identified within the RE curriculum: knowledge and understanding, comparison, making connections, analysis of texts and evaluation of different ideas and opinions.
 The key skills that students are learning and improving during each lesson are identified in the Schemes of Work and individualised targets for improvement are given as part of teacher feedback.
 Each key skill is linked to the 'Next Steps' that students need to meet in order to progress to the next 'level' of attainment.
 During each term students will complete several pieces of work that give them the opportunity to practise these skills.